-Urine urea measurement is used to evaluate protein intake and nitrogen balance in the body.
+Urine urea measurement evaluates the body's protein intake and nitrogen balance.

 More information

-Urea is a low molecular weight substance, which is freely infiltrated by the renal glomeruli and most is excreted in the urine, although various amounts can be absorbed along the kidney.
-Urea is the major end product of protein metabolism.
+Urea is a low-molecular-weight substance that is freely infiltrated by the renal glomeruli.
+Most of it is excreted in the urine, although various amounts can be absorbed along the kidney.
+Urea is the primary end product of protein metabolism.
 Under normal conditions, about 50% of total soluble urine and 90 to 95% of total nitrogen excretion are urea.

-Factors that increase urea secretion include increases in glomerular filtration rate, increased dietary protein intake, increased protein catabolism, and increased diuretics.
-Factors that reduce the secretion of urea in the urine include low protein intake in the diet and conditions that lead to low urine output (eg dehydration).
+Factors that increase urea secretion include increased glomerular filtration rate, dietary protein intake, protein catabolism, and diuretics.
+Factors that reduce urea secretion in the urine include low protein intake in the diet and conditions that lead to low urine output (e.g., dehydration).

 Important Note